 • or another corresponding undergraduate or postgraduate degree.

-Please note that the employment condition required for earnings-related allowance is accumulated when you work for at least 18 hours per calendar week.
+Employment condition required for earnings-related allowance is accumulated when you work for at least 18 hours per calendar week.
 If your working hours are constantly less than 18 hours, you will not necessarily benefit from being a member.
 Read more: Conditions for earnings-related allowance.

-Please also note that you can only be a member of one unemployment fund at a time.
+You can only be a member of one unemployment fund at a time.
 Read more: Switching funds.

 Shifting to a direct member